aavotins/HiQBioDiv_EGVs/docs/01-TerminologyAcronyms.md

 In this material, we use the term *species distribution modelling* as a more used term, that is synonymous with *ecological niche analysis* and *ecological niche modelling*.

+Tree species groups:

+**coniferous** - following species (codes) as used in the national forest stand-level-inventory database:

+    - pines (1, 12, 22)

+    - spruces (3, 15)

+    - larch (13)

+    - fir (23, 28)

+**boreal deciduous** - following species (codes) as used in the national forest stand-level-inventory database:

+    - birches (4)

+    - black alder (6)

+    - aspens (8, 19, 68)

+    - grey alder (9)

+    - willows (20, 21)

+    - rowan (32)

+    - eve (35)

+**temperate deciduous** - following species (codes) as used in the national forest stand-level-inventory database:

+    - oaks (10, 61)

+    - ashes (11, 64)

+    - lindens (12, 62)

+    - elms (16, 65)

+    - beech (17)

+    - hornbeam (18)

+    - maples (24, 63)

+    - cherry (25)

+    - apple (26)

+    - pear (27)

+    - yew (29)

+    - acacia (50)

+    - walnut (66)

+    - chestnut (67)

+    - robinia (69)

+Forest stand **age groups** as used in the national forest stand-level-inventory database:

+    - young stands (vgr = 1) in coniferous trees, ashes and oaks - until 40 years,
+    in grey alder - until 10 years, in other tree species - until 20 years;

+    - medium aged stands (vgr = 2 or vgr = 3) are between young stands (vgr = 1) and legal rotation age;

+    - old stands (vgr = 4 or vgr = 5) are stands exceeding legal rotation age.
+This is defined in [by law](https://likumi.lv/ta/id/2825#p9) based on tree species and site quality class (bonity).
+Generally for oaks, pines and larches it is 101 or 121 year, for spruces, ashes, limes, elms and maples it is 81 year, for birches it is 71 or 51 year, for black alder it is 71 year, for aspens it is 41 year.
+Currently, there is no minimum rotation age in grey alder.
+We used 35 years, as it is the age of the youngest stand registered as “full grown” in the databse.
+This was necessary for the harmonization of EGVs throughout forests.

 Acronyms:

 **CRS** - coordinate reference system